ronangaillard/killer/README.md

 # Killer

-This is a basic and dirty implementation Killer (Assassin) helper.
+This is a basic and dirty Killer (Assassin) helper.

 ## Building